teambit/docs/docs/bit-basics/12-import-install-components.md

 ### Import latest versions of components in a workspace

-To get the latest versions of every component in our workspace, we'll run:
+To get the latest versions of every imported component in our workspace, we'll run:

 ```shell
 $ bbit import
 ```
 > Component updates are only possible for components stored in your local scope (these are either imported or 'tagged' components)
 ### Change the configurations of an imported component
 Imported components expose their configurations in the `component.json` file.
 Its configuration structure is quite  similar to the workplace's.